zaphosting/docs/docs/domain-migrate-to-zap.md

 ## Preparation

-For the transfer of an already registered domain, an auth code (short for authorization code) is necessary.
+For the transfer of an already registered domain, an **Auth Code** (short for authorization code) is necessary.
 This is a type of password for domains.
 The auth code is required when a domain is to be transferred from one provider to another.
 This code ensures that the domain transfer is indeed requested by the rightful domain owner.

 Some providers already provide the auth code directly in the management interface.
 If this is not the case, you will need to inform your current provider about your desired domain transfer and request the auth code.